 Step 1 – Making Contact

 When a non-negative result is reported to the MRO from the lab, the MRO team must establish contact with the donor to conduct an interview.

 The MRO must make three attempts to establish contact with the donor in the first 24 hours after receiving the non-negative result from the lab.
 If the contact attempts are unsuccessful, the MRO staff will ask the designated employer representative (Der) for assistance.
 The DER is to locate and contact the specimen donor (employee or applicant) and instruct him/her to contact the MRO within 72 hours.
 If the donor does not contact the MRO within 72 hours of being told to do so, the MRO reports the laboratory non-negative result.
 If the DER is unable to locate or contact the donor, the MRO must wait 10 days before reporting the non-negative result to the employer.

 The physician MRO will conduct the telephone interview with the donor.
 The purpose of the interview is to determine if there is an acceptable medical explanation for the laboratory findings.
 This is the opportunity for the donor to provide any prescription medication documentation, medical records, or other medical information that explains the drugs that were detected, the specimen adulteration or substitution findings, or why the specimen is invalid for testing.
 It may take 1-5 days for the MRO to review and validate any medical information and documentation provided by the donor.

 Step 3 – Reporting the Result

-Once an interview has been conducted with the donor, the MRO team will report the final result to the employer.
+Once the donor interview has been conducted and any medical explanations have been validated, the MRO team will report the MRO verified result to the employer.

-If the MRO determines that there is a valid medical explanation for why a non-negative was reported from the lab, the test will be reported as a negative result to the employer.
-Note: the employer will not be notified that there was ever a non-negative result – they will only see a negative result.
+If the MRO determines that there is a valid medical explanation for a laboratory positive drug test, it will be reported as a negative result to the employer.
+If there is a medical explanation for a laboratory adulterated, substituted, or invalid test, the MRO will report a canceled test.

 A Note on Turnaround Time